 - Any package with the longest side exceeding 60 inches or its 2nd longest side exceeding 30 inches

-- Any package with actual weight of more than 70 pounds.
+- Any package with an actual weight of more than 70 pounds.
 (71lbs. or larger)

 The Additional Handling disappears when a Large Package Surcharge is applied.
 The details:

 - Applied when the package length + “girth” (2*width + 2*height) exceeds 130 inches but not the UPS maximum size of 165 inches

-- Large Packages subject to minimum billable weight of 90 pounds (90lbs. or larger)
+- Large Packages subject to the minimum billable weight of 90 pounds (90lbs. or larger)

 - An Additional Handling charge not assessed when Large Package Surcharge applied